 On the fateful day of May 25, 1927, while riding with his wife toward home, near the residence of William Bowman, near Confluence, the 73-year-old Orville "dropped dead," said the Republican.
 "It was found that he died instantaneously."
 A physician gave the cause of death as "valvular heart disease."
 Burial was in the Chapel cemetery, with Rev. L.H.
 Powell preaching the funeral sermon.
 A lengthy obituary in the Republican said that he "was a man of deep religious convictions, upright and honest in all his dealings, and during his long life never wronged any person but honestly and consistently lived up to the Golden Rule.
 His sudden death was a shock to his many friends.
 For a number of years Mr. and Mrs. Burnworth spent the winters in a house they owned in Confluence, and early in April of each year moved back to their farm in Henry Clay Township. but this year, owing to Mr. Burnworth's health being poor, they did not move until about two weeks before his death.
 After moving to their farm Mr. Burnworth's health appeared to be slightly improved, and he was able to come to Confluence about every day."
 Edna lived for another nearly two decades as a widow.
 She suffered a cerebral hemorrhage and was admitted to the Westmoreland County Home in Greensburg, PA, where she passed away on New Year's Eve 1946.
 Her remains were brought back to Johnson Chapel for burial.
 W.L.
 Hendricks of Greensburg was the informant for her death certificate.

-Son Norman Ross Burnworth (1865-1933) was born on March 28, 1865 at Johnson Chapel.
-In about 1891, he married Sarah Jane Frazier (Jan.
+Son Norman Ross Burnworth (1865-1933) was born on March 28, 1865 at Johnson Chapel, Fayette County.
+In about 1891, when he would have been 26 years of age, he was joined in the bonds of wedlock with 22-year-old Sarah Jane Frazier (Jan.
 13, 1869-1947), a Pittsburgh native and the daughter of John and Nancy (McKnight) Frazier.
-They lived in Uniontown in 1908-1921 at 11 Mifflin Avenue.
-The Burnworths believed to have borne these children -- Ada M.G.
-O'Hara, Harold Burnworth, Grace Dowler, Ross Burnworth, Nora "Gene"/"Jean" Burnworth and Bella May Burnworth .
+The Burnworths resided in Uniontown in 1908-1921 at 11 Mifflin Avenue.
+They are believed to have borne these children -- Ada M.G.
+O'Hara, Harold Burnworth, Grace Dowler, Ross Burnworth, Nora "Gene"/"Jean" Burnworth and Bella May Burnworth.
 Grief wracked the family on Christmas Eve 1921 when 14-year-old daughter Bella May, stricken with cerebral epilepsy, succumbed to her illness.
-Interment of her remains was in Oak Grove Cemetery.
+Interment of her remains was in Oak Grove Cemetery in Uniontown.
 Then at the death of their relative Mrs. George Dennis at Flatwoods, near Uniontown, Norman drove to the funeral, also attended by his brothers John and Harry and families.
 Stricken with cancer of the rectum, Norman passed away at the age of 68 on July 9, 1933 in the Richeyville Hospital in Centerville, Washington County.
 Said the Meyersdale Republican, "His illness had only recently became serious, and he gradually weakened until the end came."
-Burial was at Johnson Chapel.
-Daughter Ada, of Richeyville, signed the death certificate.
+Burial of the remains was at Johnson Chapel.
+Daughter Ada, of Richeyville, signed the official Pennsylvania death certificate.
 Now widowed, Sarah Jane relocated to the home of her daughter Jean George in Beaver Falls, Beaver County, PA, at 3800 Second Avenue.
 Burdened with heart problems and diabetes, she suffered a heart attack and died at home on Aug.
 31, 1947.
+Her remains were transported back to Fayette County for interment.
 The Connellsville Daily Courier carried a one-paragraph obituary.

 Daughter Chelsea Burnworth (1869-1948) was born on the Fourth of July 1869 at Johnson Chapel.
 She bore a daughter in 1900, Winona B. "Nona" Krepps, but the identity of the girl's father is not known.
 In 1900, when she was age 30 and unmarried, Chelsea lived with her parents at Johnson Chapel.
 Then on July 17, 1907, at age 38, she married 34-year-old carpenter James W. Wilson (1873-1963), the son of Alphus Evans and Nancy Margaret (Ellis) Wilson.
 Rev. Thomas Charlesworth, pastor of the Methodist Episcopal Church, led the nuptials held at Johnson Chapel.
 Census records for 1910 show the couple living under the roof of James' widowed father in Dunbar, Fayette County, PA.
 At some point daughter Winona adopted the "Burnworth" surname.
 They relocated to Selinsgrove/Elm Grove, Snyder County, PA where they lived in 1913.
 Later, they returned to Dunbar, where the family belonged to the Church of Jesus Christ.
 Chelsea suffered from hardening of the arteries and hypertension and died at home on Aug.
 28, 1948, at the age of 79.
 Following funeral services held at the home of her sister in law Eva McMillen at Little Summit, near Dunbar, her remains were lowered into repose in Laurel Hill Cemetery.
 James survived his wife by 15 years.
 He died in Connellsville State General Hospital at the age of 89 on Oct.
 30, 1963.